Essential Turkey Hunting Gear for Success

 Gear is something that we as hunters pay a great deal of attention to.
 Most of us who hunt own a fair assortment of “stuff”; the essential tools that drive our success and empty our wallets.
 Some of it is a complete necessity, some a pertinent addition for key applications and some just serves no other purpose but to keep us busy with dreams afield using it.
 Let’s not discuss the latter as the list would span beyond many issues of The Iowa Sportsman and do nothing but promote bankruptcy and discouraged spouses.
 Rather, let’s take a look at some of the key tools and gear that turkey hunters attribute to success year after year in various ways.

-2).
-Pot Calls (Glass, Slate, Acrylic & Metal) are bread and butter calls for most turkey hunters.
+Pot Calls (Glass, Slate, Acrylic & Metal) are bread and butter calls and but one of the must have turkey hunting gear for most turkey hunters.
 The ease of use is slightly more challenging than a box call but still on a level that a beginner can pick one up and make it sound like a turkey pretty quick.
 The range of sounds and volumes along with minimal movement involved in use is what makes these calls stand out.
 Putts, purrs, yelps, kee-kees, cackles and even gobbles can all be produced on one call as well as different volumes and pitches for each.
 I never hit the turkey woods without one of these.

 4).
 A vest is a very important piece of equipment to a turkey hunter.
 Most are equipped with different pockets and pouches that make hauling all those calls, shells and other items into the field a lot easier.
 These pockets are also arranged ergonomically in such a way that items stored can be easily extracted while hunting.
 Many also come fitted with a padded seat to give ground sitting hunters some extra comfort when waiting out a stubborn tom.
 Even further, some even have a pouch in the back for carrying collapsible decoys or other items such as a rain jacket.

 5).
-The blind is a vital piece of equipment that bowhunters especially have come to cherish.
+The blind is a essential piece of turkey hunting gear that bowhunters especially have come to cherish.
 Turkeys, unlike other game species, are very accepting of blinds for some reason and this is what makes a blind so deadly.
 When donned in dark clothing within a blind you can make small movements like drawing a bow, raising a gun or adjusting a camera with a bird well in range and they wont even notice.
 Blinds can be a little cumbersome to haul into the field but they are crucial for bowhunters and youth hunters to get up close with tom.

 6).
 Decoys are another item that I never leave for the woods without.
 There are many different styles of decoys on the market and all have a purpose but their primary use is to bring birds in close and keep the focus away from the hunter.